Tomato Kurma (South Indian style Tomato Curry)

 Use well ripe and juicy tomatoes.

-Ensure to keep the heat low when cooking ground masala to prevent it from sticking at the bottom of the pan.
+Ensure to keep the heat low when cooking ground masala to prevent it from sticking at the base of the pan.
 If moisture from masala evaporates completely then add a splash of water and continue to cook stirring regularly.

 You can use the pre-made ginger-garlic paste instead of grinding fresh ginger and garlic.
 Cook ginger-garlic paste along with onions.